digitalinnovationone/dio-lab-open-source/community/edysoncarlos.md

 ## About me
-:computer: I am Systems and Software Engineer
+:computer: I am a Systems and Software Engineer

-:bulb: I love Coding, Programming and Automation
+:bulb: I love: Coding, Programming, Automation

-:joystick: I love Gaming and Design :art:
+:joystick: Gaming and Design :art:

-:brain: I like Psychology and Theology
+:brain: Psychology and Theology

 ## Most used Tools and Languages